 B.S. in Electrical Engineering and Computer Science, M.I.T.
 1994

 M.Eng. in Electrical Engineering and Computer Science, M.I.T.
 1995

 Ph.D. in Molecular Biotechnology, University of Washington 2001

 Trey Ideker, Ph.
 D. is Professor of Genetics in the Department of Medicine at the University of California at San Diego.
-He serves as Director of the National Resource for Network Biology and Director of the San Diego Center for Systems Biology, as well as being Adjunct Professor of Computer Science and Bioengineering and Member of the Moores UCSD Cancer Center.
+He serves as Director of the National Resource for Network Biology and Director of the San Diego Center for Systems Biology, as well as being Adjunct Professor of Computer Science and Bioengineering and Member of UC San Diego Moores Cancer Center.
 Ideker received Bachelor’s and Master’s degrees from MIT in Electrical Engineering and Computer Science and his Ph.D. from the University of Washington in Molecular Biology under the supervision of Dr. Leroy Hood.

 Dr. Ideker’s research is led by the vision that given the right experimentation and analysis, it will be possible to automatically assemble maps of pathways just as we now assemble maps of genomes.
 During graduate work, he developed a general iterative framework for how biological systems can be systematically perturbed, interrogated and modeled.
 This framework laid the foundation for many studies in the discipline of Systems Biology.
 He demonstrated that biological networks could be integrated with gene expression to systematically map pathways and aligned, like sequences, to reveal conserved and divergent functions.
 He showed that the best biomarkers of disease are typically not single proteins but aggregates of proteins in networks.